bakedziti420/dom-manipulation-and-events/readme.md

 * How can we identify all the startup elements?
 Do they share any HTML attributes?

 * Once we've identified an attribute they all share, how can we select them all?
 	* Tip: try [`document.querySelectorAll(...)`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) to grab everything that matches a query.
-Note this is different to `.querySelector` which just selects the first item it finds.
+Note this is different from `.querySelector` which just selects the first item it finds.

-* Now that we have a collection, how do we change the text off all of them at once?
+* Now that we have a collection, how do we change the text of all of them at once?
 	* Tip: iterate through the collection and reset the `textContent` of each.

 ##Create & Append: Angels Everywhere